1. What types of samples can be submitted for Amplicon-EZ?

 19. How much data can I expect per sample?

 20. Does GENEWIZ store my samples/libraries after sequencing?

 We offer sample/library storage for up to 3 months following project completion.
-If you would like your sample returned, please reach out to us (our contact information is at the bottom of the page).
+If you would like your sample returned, please contact us.

 21. Will raw data be delivered to me?

 Yes, all raw data (i.e. FASTQ files) will be delivered upon project completion.

 22. How do I download my data?

 Once the data analysis is complete, if applicable, a member of our bioinformatics team will reach out to you with a link to download your data from our sFTP server.
 Login credentials and instructions on how to retrieve your data will be included in the data delivery email.
 Please feel free to contact us should you have trouble retrieving your data.
 You can also refer to GENEWIZ's sFTP Data Download Guide for step-by-step instructions and troubleshooting tips.